ProviderNotFoundException or forgetting to handle loading

 Provider, without its limitations

-Riverpod has support for multiple providers of the same type; combining asynchronous providers; adding providers from anywhere, ...
+Riverpod is inspired from Provider but solve key issues such as supporting multiple providers of the same type; awaiting asynchronous providers; adding providers from anywhere, ...

 Doesn't depend on Flutter